Farage says he will be ‘bloody nuisance’ as he sets out aim to take over Tories

 “The last time I heard him make reference to Clacton, he was saying that he didn’t want to spend every Friday in Clacton,” Mr Cleverly told Sky News.

-“Reform has always been a vehicle for Nigel Farage’s self-promotion, I think (former leader) Richard Tice is now discovering that rather painfully.”
+“Reform has always been a vehicle for Nigel Farage’s self-promotion, I think Richard Tice is now discovering that rather painfully.”